 Here we see a severe overshooting effect, most pronounced at the beginning and the end of the curve.
-This effect is called Runge's phenomenon.
+Moving some vertices can make this even worse.
+This effect is called Runge's phenomenon11.
+A possible mitigation for this overshooting is to use so-called Chebyshev nodes12 as time instances: